 Let’s work on the assumption that you’re happy with your current website.
 The framework is sturdy, the design is clean, it’s completely responsive, and it attracts a steady flow of monthly clientele.
 Things are going well, and you wouldn’t consider it wise to rock the boat.
 But you can’t shake the feeling that there’s room for improvement.

 Posit this: you could benefit from subtle changes to design strategy.
 Something as small as the “Book Now” button being displayed on the home page, rather than buried in a drop-down menu.
-Or the idea that special offer links could yield a higher click through rate (CTR) if web page design was updated to strategically guide the visitor’s eye.
+Or perhaps links to special offers would yield a higher click thru rate (CTR) if page design were to strategically guide the visitor’s eye.
+Think use of colours and shapes, causing their eye-line to zero in.

 At The Brand Mix, we’re all for continual growth and ongoing improvement.
 So, we say, go for it!
 But do it in a clever way.
 This is where A/B Split Testing comes into play.
 With this strategy, the risk is virtually non-existent, the cost is low, and the return on investment is high.